tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** In a parallel universe, you _know_ how this roster happened.
-You know, because they showed up to TI10 .
-Instead, they lost in a 5 game series against OG in the WEU quals.
-But by golly they persevered.
+You'd know, because they showed up to TI10 and made HISTORY.
+Instead, they lost in a 5 game series against OG in the TI10 WEU quals and was nearly forgotten to time.
+Thankfully, they persevered.
+Well most of them.
+Fata was formerly a member of this team but was un-amicably removed after Tour 1 Regional Finals and replaced with Saksa.

 **How was their DPC year?** 1212 points